openebs-archive/node-disk-manager/index.md

 You can then run `helm search repo ndm` to see the charts.

-#### Update OpenEBS Repo
+#### Update OpenEBS NDM Repo

-Once OpenEBS repository has been successfully fetched into the local system, it has to be updated to get the latest version.
-The OpenEBS repo can be updated using the following command.
+Once OpenEBS NDM repository has been successfully fetched into the local system, it has to be updated to get the latest version.
+The OpenEBS NDM repo can be updated using the following command.

 ```bash
 helm repo update